 About Mindlines

-A Mindline isn't a diagnosis or a personality type.
-It's a pattern.
+A Mindline is a pattern.
+It's personal to each person in its theme, but universal in its structure.
+It isn't a diagnosis or a personality type, but simply the pattern underneath the sense that something is missing.
 And it runs in almost everyone to some degree.

 It begins with a feeling.
 A quiet sense of lack, dissatisfaction, incompleteness.
 Something that feels like it needs resolving.
 So you go looking for the thing that will fix it.